-Smart Albums need an extra step because they can only be used for images that have been ‘Indexed’.
+Smart Albums need an extra step because they can only be used for images that have been ‘Catalogued’ (previously this was called ‘Indexing’).
 This is not automatic.
-If you want to index a folder you have to drag it into an Indexed Folders pane at the top of the Browse panel.
-Any pictures in folders which haven’t been indexed won’t show up in Smart Albums.
+If you want to catalog a folder you have to drag it into a Catalogued Folders pane at the top of the Browse panel.
+Any pictures in folders which haven’t been catalogued won’t show up in Smart Albums.

 Of course, you don’t have to use the ON1 Browse module at all.
 ON1 Photo RAW 2017 also works as a Lightroom plug-in, so here you still get the benefit of ON1’s effects and layering tools, but the sophistication of Lightroom’s organisation and its powerful RAW processing features.
 If you don’t use a program like Lightroom, you can carry out your RAW processing in ON1 Photo RAW 2017’s Develop module instead.

 ON1 Photo 10.5 had a relatively basic Enhance module, but that’s gone.
 In its place is a Develop module which can carry out a whole range of image enhancements, including Black & White, Color Adjustment, Curves, Glow, Noise Reduction, Sharpening, Skin Retouching, Split Tone, Transform and Vignette.